goinvo/goinvo.com/src/case-studies/mitre-state-of-us-healthcare.md

 #### Seeing National Problems with a flick of a finger

-Located across the street from the Centers for Medicare and Medicaid in Baltimore, and a hub of healthcare policy meetings, the MITRE HealthLab needed an interactive, visual story engine to walkthrough national healthcare issues, statistics, and projects.
+Located across the street from the Centers for Medicare and Medicaid in Baltimore, the MITRE HealthLab, a hub of healthcare policy meetings, needed an interactive, visual story engine to walk through national healthcare issues, statistics, and projects.

 #### Look across the nation, act locally

-Using global, national, and local data sources, together we crafted key questions and US Healthcare storylines.
+Using global, national, and local data sources, we crafted key questions and US Healthcare storylines.

 ![A draft of the topics and categories for the dashboard.](/images/case-studies/mitre/state-of-us-healthcare/mitre_us_health_topics_and_metrics.jpg)